What Is the Average Mutual Fund Return?

 One of the more reliable gauges of future performance is the average annual return over the past 15 years.
 Short-term performance varies widely, and even looking at the past 10 years may not capture the full picture.

-Using the S&P 500 Index as a benchmark, stocks have had an average annual return of nearly 13% over the past 10 years and about 9% over the past 15 years.
-The 15-year figure is a more realistic predictor of future performance because it includes the most recent correction, the bear market of 2008.
+Using the S&P 500 Index as a benchmark, stocks have had an average annual return of more than 11% over the past 10 years and more than 7% over the past 15 years.
+The 15-year figure is a more realistic predictor of future performance because it includes the bear market of 2008.

 Choose a Benchmark